-Ghost is a very light CMS but it is this point that allows having a performant platform.
+Ghost is a very light CMS and it is this point that allows having a performant platform.
 All additional "features" are mainly provided by the theme.

 - Use Microsoft Fluent UI

 - Provides a similar interface to SharePoint Online

 - Includes an Apps Launcher Panel

 - Includes predefined page templates (tags, featured, events)

 - Includes four templates of post (only based on the page header)